anweshsr/cryptography/readme.md

 ## Hacking the transposition cipher
 ## Substitution cipher

+The key for substitution cipher is a dictionary (or a list of tuples) that map each alphabet to its substitute.
+For example using the key `[(a, d), (b, z), ..., (1, w)]`, `ab1` has `dzw` as the ciphertext.
+For a byte alphabet this is a map from 0-255 to 0-255, `[(0, 38), (1, 44), ...]`.

+1. Write a `SubstitutionCipher` module that handles encryption and decryption.
+2. Discuss the algorithmic complexity of a brute force hacking of substitution cipher.
+3. Write a function or prepare a Jupyter notebook that finds the likely key for a given ciphertext encrypted a simple _English text_ (i.e., `[a-zA-Z0-9]` alphabet).

 ## Vigenere Cipher
 ## Hacking the Vigenere Cipher
 ## Public Key Cipher